Siddhant1220/NeibhorFIt/README.md

 📍 Compare Page (planned): To compare metrics of two or more neighborhoods side by side.

 📌 Blog, Contact, About Pages (placeholders in footer): Informational pages for platform content and outreach.
+Fetching user data by ID (used for profile page)

+📊 Future Possible Pages
+📍 Compare Page (planned): To compare metrics of two or more neighborhoods side by side.

+📌 Blog, Contact, About Pages (placeholders in footer): Informational pages for platform content and outreach.